 Biblical citations should be parenthetical, in-text citations, and are the exception to the “everything-in-footnotes” rule.
 For example:

 Jesus made clear the necessity of spiritual rebirth when he told Nicodemus “unless one is born again he cannot see the kingdom of God” (John 3:3).

 When you refer to a verse from the Bible, refer only to the book title, chapter number, and verse number.
 Do not spell out the words chapter or verse.
 For example:

 John chapter 3 verse 16.

-When you refer to a passage from the bible, only spell the entire name of the biblical book when it is the first word in a sentence.
-Otherwise, use the standard abbreviations given below.
-When you abbreviate the biblical books, do not use a period or italics.
+When referring to a passage from the Bible, only spell the entire name of the biblical book when it is the first word in a sentence.
+Otherwise, use the following abbreviation that are recommended by the Society of Biblical Literature.
+Do not use a period with the abbreviation and do not put the abbreviation in italics.

 |1-2 Samuel||1-2 Sam||Amos||Amos|

 |1-2 Kings||1-2 Kgs||Obadiah||Obad|